andreashetland/sublime-text-ox/README.md

 * A build system (defaulting to executing on a single CPU core via the "-rp1" flag).
 * Line and block comments.
 * Indentation rules.
+* Jump to error line by double clicking on the error message (or by pressing F4).
+Thanks to [malickf](https://github.com/malickf)!

 **NOTE 1:** The package is provided "as is" without support (see license).